deurzen/nugget/README.md

 # nugget
 An intuitive CLI note taking and message databasing solution.

+## What is a nugget?
+Historically, a nugget is a small lump of gold or other precious metal found ready-formed in the earth.

 ## Installation
 To install the script, run the provided shell script.